 “At this critical juncture, it’s vital that there is serious, thoughtful debate about our future.
 I’m delighted that The Education Foundation has brought together so many great minds to do just that”, Rt Hon Michael Gove MP, Secretary of State for Education

-We are a not-for-profit social enterprise, funded, in our first two years by a combination of: co-founder investment, demonstration projects with schools, colleges, universities, companies and government; commissioned research from charitable foundations; sponsored roundtables and events; and funding from leading businesses for our advisory work and projects.
+The Education Foundation is a not-for-profit social enterprise, funded, in our first two years by a combination of: co-founder investment; demonstration and innovation projects with schools, colleges, universities, companies and government; commissioned research from charitable foundations; sponsored roundtables and events; and funding from leading businesses for our advisory work and projects.
 If you want to work with us and support our work, please visit the Support us section of this site.